GIP-ITC-UniversityTwente/stars-webviewer/api_request/stars-api-endpoint_request.md

 #### <a id="/timeseries_get">/timeseries</a>&nbsp;&nbsp;![icon](img/get.png)

-Get time series data for a specific image characteristics (spectral or textural) associated with a given study area, given year(s) and crop type.
+Get time series data for a specific image characteristic (spectral or textural) associated with a given study area, given year(s) and crop type.
+OPEN DISCUSSION: should not also fieldwork-based time series be provided through this means?

 ##### Parameters
 |Name|Required|In|Type|Description|